DainWs/WhatsMessageApp-React/README.md

 ## Caracteristics
 Login with an selected **image**, **name** and **state** (*connected* or *disconnected*):

+You can type messages with all guys in the global chat:

+Too you can chatting with your friends in private chats:

+And upload files!!!!

 ## Avaibles commands
 These are the commands you can use for this Node Multi Project:
  - `npm run start` will build the client side version, and then the server will start.